 Aromatherapy for dogs

-Essential oils from chamomile, helichrysum, lavender, niaouli, and peppermint may be quite effective for use on dogs for various ailments.
-There's no evidence to that, but many pet owners report anecdotal evidence on how aromatherapy helps their pets.
+Essential oils from chamomile, helichrysum, lavender, niaouli, and peppermint may be quite effective for dogs for various ailments.
+There's no evidence of that, but many pet owners report anecdotal evidence on how aromatherapy helps their pets.

 Chiropractic treatment for dogs

 Be very careful when choosing chiropractors.
-This is a controversial approach because not all chiropractors are good, and because there's a very fine line between fixing something and breaking it when it comes to chiropractic treatments.
+This is a controversial approach because not all chiropractors are good and there's a fine line between fixing something and breaking it when it comes to chiropractic treatments.

 Herbal treatments for dogs

-A combination of several herbs specifically formulated for dogs can also be used.
-Herbal medicines may cure or at least alleviate symptoms of a host of health issues including canine allergies, canine arthritis, bladder problems, constipation, coughs, diarrhea, sores and ulcers.
+Herbal medicines may cure or at least alleviate symptoms of a host of health issues, including canine allergies, canine arthritis, bladder problems, constipation, coughs, diarrhea, sores, and ulcers.

 Here are some of the herbs found beneficial in treating animals:

-- Alfalfa – contains coumarin, an anticoagulant; contains phytoestrogens, helps prevent osteoporosis and heart diseases.
-It is also used as anti-allergenic.
+- Alfalfa – contains coumarin, an anticoagulant; it contains phytoestrogens, which help prevent osteoporosis and heart diseases.
+It is also used as an anti-allergenic.

-- Brewer’s yeast – contains vitamin B and biotin, promotes healthy skin.
+- Brewer’s yeast – contains vitamin B and biotin, which promotes healthy skin.

-- Chamomile – it is effective as antispasmodic and pain relieving agent.
-It is also useful in calming the nerves, in normalizing stomach upsets, and as tonic for weakened muscle tissues.
+- Chamomile – is effective as an antispasmodic and pain-relieving agent.
+It is also useful in calming the nerves, normalizing stomach upsets, and tonic for weakened muscle tissues.

-- Fennel – its seeds are used as antispasmodic remedy.
+- Fennel – its seeds are used as an antispasmodic remedy.

-- Milk thistle – contains silymarin which is an antioxidant found to be beneficial when used to for patients with liver diseases.
+- Milk thistle contains silymarin, an antioxidant found to be beneficial when used for patients with liver diseases.

-- Parsley – its leaves, roots and seeds are used antibacterial agent and diuretic.
+- Parsley – its leaves, roots, and seeds are used as antibacterial agents and diuretics.

 Acupuncture for dogs